writethedocs/www/docs/conf/australia/2022/news/get-ready.rst

 We hope that you'll get involved with some of our other events, and get to know more folks that are hanging out at the conference!

-* **Lightning Talks.** We'll have `lightning talks <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/lightning-talks/>`__ each day after lunch.
+* **Lightning Talks**: We'll have `lightning talks <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/lightning-talks/>`__ each day after lunch.
 Registration is handled on the day of the conference.
 These are 5-minute presentations and a lot of fun.
 They can be about anything you want, this is your chance to share something you are passionate about with the audience.
 Slides are not required.
-* **Unconference.** We'll be running the `Unconference <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/unconference/>`_ after the lunch break both Thursday and on Friday afternoon.
+* **Unconference**: We'll be running the `Unconference <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/unconference/>`_ after the lunch break both Thursday and on Friday afternoon.
 These are also planned day-of, and allow attendees to schedule a session to talk about any topic they wish.
 It's a great way to find others who share your specific interests.
 As a session lead you guide the session, but you definitely do not need to have a full plan.
-* **Social event**.
-On Thursday evening we'll be moving to a spatial chat platform for our social event.
+* **Social event**: On Thursday evening we'll be moving to a spatial chat platform for our social event.
 This will be a more familiar social space where you can move around and join groups of people having conversations.
 We've used similar platforms at other events, and found that they really help people get to know each other in a more natural way.
-* **Conference Help Desk**.
-If you have any questions about navigating the virtual event, we'll be running the Write the Docs Helpdesk booth in the **Expo** area, where you can chat with one of the organizers and the Welcome Wagon team.
+* **Conference Help Desk**: If you have any questions about navigating the virtual event, we'll be running the Write the Docs Helpdesk booth in the **Expo** area, where you can chat with one of the organizers and the Welcome Wagon team.

 The `Schedule page <https://www.writethedocs.org/conf/{{shortcode}}/{{year}}/schedule/>`_ has the latest and most complete information about all our events.
 This is where we will also update any changes or cancellations if they should occur.